Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation: Abstract

 \section{Abstract}

 The current RAG system requires uploading plaintext documents to the cloud, risking private data leakage.
-Parametric RAG (PRAG) addresses this by encoding documents as LoRA within LLMs, enabling reasoning without exposing raw content.
+Parametric RAG (PRAG) encodes documents as LoRA parameters within LLMs, offering a possible way to reduce exposure of raw content.
 However, it still faces two issues: (1) PRAG demands synthesizing QA pairs and fine-tuning LLM for each individual document to create its corresponding LoRA, leading to \textbf{unacceptable inference latency}.
-(2) The performance of PRAG relies solely on synthetic QA data, lacking internal alignment with standard RAG, resulting in \textbf{poor generalization} on out-of-distribution(OOD) inputs.
+(2) The performance of PRAG relies solely on synthetic QA data while lacking internal alignment with standard RAG, resulting in \textbf{poor generalization} on out-of-distribution(OOD) inputs.
 Therefore, achieving high-efficiency parameterization while maintaining RAG-level performance remains a critical challenge for privacy-preserving reasoning.
 In this paper, we propose DistilledPRAG, a generalizable knowledge-distilled parametric RAG model aligned with standard RAG in document structure and parameter activation.
 We first synthesize QA pairs from single and multi-documents to enhance cross-document reasoning.
 Then, we mask the plaintext documents with a special token and translate them to LoRA via a parameter generator, maintaining the standard RAG document structure.
 Finally, guided by synthetic QA data, we train the parameter generator to match standard RAG's hidden states and output logits, enabling RAG-style reasoning without original documents.
 Experiments on four QA datasets show that DistilledPRAG outperforms baselines in accuracy and generalizes well on OOD data~\footnote{https://github.com/JWQZ/DistilledPRAG-arxiv}.